CluedIn-io/CluedIn.Documentation/docs/010-getting-started/050-deduplication.md

         ![dedup-12.png](../../assets/images/getting-started/deduplication/dedup-12.png)

+        {:.important}
-        **Note:** The process of merging data may take some time.
+        The process of merging data may take some time.

         After the process is completed, you will receive a notification.
 As a result, the duplicate records have been merged into one record.

     You fixed the duplicate records.

+{:.important}
-**Note:** All changes to the data records in CluedIn are tracked.
+All changes to the data records in CluedIn are tracked.
 You can search for the needed data record and on the **Topology** pane, you can view the visual representation of the records that were merged through the deduplication process.

 # Results